-- Notify the fire department by dialing 911 or if using a campus phone dial 9-911. - Notify campus security, the President or one of the Vice Presidents. - Use the fire alarm in the room if available. - Be available to advise the fire department of the type of and location of the fire, but do not interfere with their work. - Follow the exit signs posted in each classroom for best possible routes for leaving the building.
+- Use the fire alarm if available in the building. - Notify the fire department by dialing 911 or if using a campus phone dial 9-911. - Notify campus security, the President or one of the Deans. - Be available to advise the fire department of the type of and location of the fire, but do not interfere with their work. - Follow the exit signs posted in each classroom for best possible routes for leaving the building.